spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 Only or-ed combinations of the values used in ordinary keywords are valid for pattern keywords.

 Patterns appear in a slightly different form in rmaps than they do in ``P_`` keywords.
 The value of a ``P_ keyword`` always ends with a trailing or-bar.
-In rmaps, no trailing or-bar is used so the equivalient of the above in an rmap is:
+In rmaps, no trailing or-bar is used so the equivalent of the above in an rmap is:

     ‘NIS|NISRAPID’